 Other cars, however, are just awful, plain and simple.
 So we asked DMARGE readers, what’s the worst car you’ve ever owned?
 Some of the answers surprised us, and others we could have guessed.

-First of all, the usual suspects: cheap and shitty Asian economy cars.
+First of all, the usual suspects: cheap Asian economy cars.

 A 1983 Honda Civic, a Holden Cruze and a Mazda 323 “that wouldn’t accelerate when I needed it to” were all given as answers, with the latter’s mate chiming in, “what about the time it ran over a tree branch and dragged it for miles?”
 The Mazda 323 might have been dumpy but at least it was tough.